NN-Project-1/dis-Vector-Embedding/README.md

   <img src="architecture/dis-vits.png" alt="DIS-Vector Architecture">
 </p>

-Integration with VITS leverages disentangled embeddings (content, pitch, rhythm, timbre) for fine-grained control.
-This enables high-quality voice conversion and zero-shot cloning, allowing generation of new voices without speaker-specific training, improving flexibility and realism.
+Integrating VITS with DIS-Vector enhances its capabilities by leveraging disentangled embeddings of speech components (content, pitch, rhythm, and timbre).
+DIS-Vector provides fine-grained control over these components, enabling high-quality voice conversion and zero-shot voice cloning.
+This integration empowers VITS to generate speech in new voices, adapting to different speakers and languages without the need for speaker-specific training data, offering more flexibility and realism in synthetic speech generation.

 ---